Saturday, 27 June 2026

 The Verdict: Myth or Hidden History?

 Mainstream scientists today say this mind-boggling similarity is just a giant coincidence.
 They believe the two languages grew up completely separate from each other.
+But examples are too many to ignore.
+Just a few are listed here:

 The state of Minnesota is named after the Minnesota River.
 In the Dakota language, spoken by the Native Americans of the Sioux tribe, 'mni' is the word for 'water'.
 Minnesota translates as 'clouded Water'.
 It is said that the Native Americans demonstrated the meaning of Minnesota to the European Immigrants by adding milk to water.
 One may therefore equate the word 'sota' with 'cloudiness'.